 Product data enrichment is a staple of online retail.
 Online marketplaces use everything from browsing history to previous purchases to provide recommended products and identify upselling opportunities.
 Although global giants like Amazon are the most effective at this, even small-scale ecommerce operations can make effective use of enriched data.

 Nobody’s suggesting that enriching data is a straightforward process.
-It’s particularly difficult if you’re dealing with data acquired from multiple sources at volume.
-However, you can streamline the process by adhering to a few best-practice data enrichment techniques.
+It’s particularly difficult if you’re dealing with customer data acquired from multiple data sources at volume.
+However, you can streamline the process by adhering to a few best-practice data enrichment workflow.

 The first step to enriching data effectively is to determine your ultimate goals.
 Most businesses strive for accuracy and high-quality data, but these metrics are broad strokes.
 Ultimately, you should be setting your sights more narrowly.